coliasgroup/seL4-summit-2024-rust-training/book/src/root-task/README.md

 Part I of this training will focus on writing from-scratch root tasks in Rust.
 Some of the code in Part I will be quite low-level, interacting with the language runtime, the linker, and some of the finer details related to bootstrapping an seL4-based system.
+The only seL4-related crates we will be using are the language runtime and bindings for the seL4 API.
+Unlike situations where higher-level seL4-related libraries (such as [seL4_libs](https://github.com/seL4/seL4_libs)) are used, we will be allocate objects and manage virtual address spaces from scratch.

 At boot time, the seL4 kernel and root task are loaded into memory by a kind of bootloader stub referred to as a seL4 kernel loader.
 For Part I, we will use the [kernel loader from the rust-sel4 project](https://github.com/seL4/rust-sel4/tree/v1.0.0/crates/sel4-kernel-loader).